Multiresolution-based mesh adaptation and error control for lattice Boltzmann methods with applications to hyperbolic conservation laws: Adaptive MR-LBM scheme and error control

-for $\populationletter = \velocitynumber_{\text{cons}}, \dots, \velocitynumber - 1$. \begin{remark} As observed by \cite{hovhannisyan2010} for the source terms of Finite Volumes schemes, this strategy yields can be really computationally costly and is mostly of theoretical interest.
+for $\populationletter = \velocitynumber_{\text{cons}}, \dots, \velocitynumber - 1$. \begin{remark} As observed by \cite{hovhannisyan2010} for the source terms of Finite Volume schemes, this strategy can be computationally expensive and is mostly of theoretical interest.
 We shall discuss this fact and introduce an alternative approach in the sequel. \end{remark} The first term on the right is taken on the complete leaf because it is linear, thus the reconstructed values simplify when taking the projection operator.